willstepp/writings/hunger/hunger-notes.md

 *) The first blizzard of winter comes.
 The boy walks blind but he knows the way without his eyes and delivers the water to the remains of the tree and collapses against it, cold and alone, his extremeties numb.
+The water stays warm, does not freeze.

 *) In the morning the villagers awake and find that the tree has blossomed and is filled with bright fruit, the flesh yellow and sweet and nourishing.
 Its leaves verdant against